alenslyn/bookscart/README.md

-A Book Order App (from React course by Maximilian Schwarzmüller) https://alenslyn.github.io/bookscart/
+A Book Order React App that allows users to select quantities of books, add them to the cart, and manage their selections.
+This application utilizes the useState, useReducer, useContext, and useRef hooks to provide an efficient user experience.

+https://alenslyn.github.io/bookscart/